cstatz/blazert/README.md

 ```

 **For maximum performance**, we recommend building with **gcc** which results in a 15% to 20% better performance
-compared to clang (on linux and macos).
-The provided benchmarks might be used to tune the compilation flags for your specific system and architecture.
+compared to clang (on linux and macOS).
+The provided benchmarks might be used to tune the compilation flags for your
+specific system and architecture.

 **A word of caution:** blazeRT will compile and work with compiler optimizations enabled (up to **-O3**), but needs
 infinite-math.
 If your application needs fast-math, ensure that the blazeRT code path is compiled with